-A lot of microbes love to call lawn grasses 'home.'
+A lot of microbes love to make a home in your yard.
 It's hard to fight back when you don't know which microbe to blame.
 No wonder Google searches for "lawn disease pictures" are so numerous.

-As you'll find below, several universities and organizations supply great pictures online.
-Pictures may not be enough, unfortunately.
-Many diseases and insects leave look-alike damage, at least to the untrained eye.
-The month of occurrence, recent weather conditions, location, soil, and especially turf type all determine the possibilities.
+Several universities and organizations supply great pictures of diseased lawns online.
+Pictures may not be enough, unfortunately—many diseases and insects leave look-alike damage, at least to the untrained eye.
+The month of occurrence, recent weather conditions, location, soil, and especially turf type all help determine the possibilities.

-Above all, it is crucial to know what grass species make up the lawn.
-It's almost always a mix of species, all selected for the local climate and soil.
+It's crucial to know what grass species make up your lawn.
+It's almost always a mix of species—all selected for the local climate and soil.
 Here are several ideas to help determine what type of grass you have:

 - Check the back of the leftover grass seed bag or visit the garden center or website where you purchased the seed to read the contents of the seed mix.
 Seed companies almost always list the varieties in the mix.

-- If you "inherited" the lawn and have no idea what species are growing, here are several guides that give an idea of what is likely to have been planted:
+- If you inherited your lawn and have no idea what species are growing, here are several guides that give an idea of what is likely to have been planted: